vknabel/EasyInject/README.md

 ## Installation
 EasyInject is a Swift only project and supports [Swift Package Manager](https://github.com/apple/swift-package-manager), [Carthage](https://github.com/Carthage/Carthage) and [CocoaPods](https://github.com/CocoaPods/CocoaPods).
+As long as EasyInject hasn't reached version 1.0.0, each minor release will be a breaking release, whereas patch level releases will only include bugfixes and API additions.

 ### Swift Package Manager